prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 For performing Jdbc JoinPushdown we required below implementations :

-For Join pushingdown we need to traverse through the JoinNode.
-The reason we need to traverse the JoinNode is that we need to identify whether the join query (that is created by presto before Pushdown Optimization is going to happen) is able to be processed by the datasource.
-For this we traverse all the nodes of the join node and validate all the 5 points [above](https://github.com/Thanzeel-Hassan-IBM/rfcs/blob/main/RFC-0009-jdbc-join-push-down.md#join-query-pushdown-in-presto-jdbc-datasource)

 We are going to create a new optimizer (GroupInnerJoinsByConnector) which implements PlanOptimizer and another optimizer (JdbcJoinPushdown) which implements ConnectorPlanOptimizer.

-The GroupInnerJoinsByConnector in presto-main module uses SimplePlanRewriter methods VisitJoin and VisitFilter to traverse through the nodes.

 After completing GroupInnerJoinsByConnector optimization, JdbcJoinPushdown Optimizer will be invoked.
 After that predicate pushdown optimizer is invoked to recreate join criteria from the filter node of the JoinNode.
 The detailed implementations of GroupInnerJoinsByConnector and JdbcJoinPushdown optimizers are explained in below sessions.